lrq3000/map-manager/README.md

 This software is licensed under the Affero GNU General Public License v3 and above (AGPLv3+).

-This software uses the PclZip Library under the LGPLv2.1+ and the Plupload library under the GPLv2.
+This software uses the PclZip Library under the LGPLv2.1+, the Plupload library under the GPLv2 and the tga.php library by de77 (de77.com) under the MIT license.

 INSTALL
 -------